Frida Kahlo’s Carnitas, Made With Just 6 Ingredients

 - (2)

-This is the artist’s go-to carnitas recipe, as reported in a beautiful 1994 cookbook by Guadalupe Rivera, daughter of Diego, who lived with the two artists in La Casa Azul during the 1940s.
-She writes that it was her mother, the model, writer and Diego’s second wife Lupe Marín, who taught Frida to cook, using recipes from her own grandmother.
+A legendary painter and the wife of painter Diego Rivera, Frida was immensely proud of her country’s cocina tradicional and loved to host Mexican dinners and fiestas for family and friends.
+This is her go-to carnitas recipe, as reported in a beautiful 1994 cookbook by Guadalupe Rivera, daughter of Diego, who lived with the two artists during the 1940s.
+In her Frida’s Fiestas: Recipes and Reminiscences of a Life with Frida Kahlo, Guadalupe writes that it was her own mother, the model, writer and Diego’s second wife Lupe Marín, who taught Frida to cook, using recipes from her own grandmother.

-”Like many ladies of her period,” Guadalupe recalls in her Frida’s Fiestas: Recipes and Reminiscences of Life with Frida Kahlo, written with Marie-Pierre Colle, “Grandmother relied on a cookbook that was revered as a classic in Guadalajara.
+”Like many ladies of her period,” Guadalupe recalls in her cookbook, written with Marie-Pierre Colle, “Grandmother relied on a cookbook that was revered as a classic in Guadalajara.
 It was called Practical Recipes for Housewives … Frida would later consult a cookbook that belonged to her mother.
 Called The New Mexican Cook, it was a collection of the finest and tastiest traditional recipes.
-I eventually inherited these books from my grandmother and from Frida, complete with her own recipes and kitchen secrets—the very same ones that appear in this book.”
+I eventually inherited these books from my grandmother and from Frida, complete with her own recipes and kitchen secrets — the very same ones that appear in this book.”

 In Frida’s Fiestas, Guadalupe remembers one melting-hot day in April when she, Frida and a boatful of friends took a day trip to the flower-filled canals of Xochimilco.
 In their beautifully packed basket filled with delicious traditional lunch treats starring these deliciosas carnitas.
+Try it for yourself, to see how their fiesta tasted that special day.

-Ready to Make the Carnitas Recipe Loved by Frida?
+Ready to Make Frida’s Favorite Carnitas Recipe?

 MoreLike This